ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/code-assistance.markdown

 {NOTE: }

-* All queries addressed to RavenDB use the rich [RQL](../../indexes/querying/what-is-rql) language.
+* All queries addressed to RavenDB use [RQL](../../indexes/querying/what-is-rql), RavenDB's rich query language.
 * The query **structure** exposes the **order** by which RavenDB handles operations when serving a query.
 * RQL Code Assistance is available when writing any query in the Studio.
   The code auto-completion allows you to see the various paths your query